SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 ```

 > **✔️ Hint**<br>
-> The question might now arise when to actually use either a field symbol
+> When to actually use either a field symbol
-or a data reference variable.
+or a data reference variable?
 It depends on your use case.
 However, data
 reference variables are more powerful as far as their usage options are
 concerned, and they better fit into the modern (object-oriented) ABAP
 world.
 Recommended read: [Accessing Data Objects Dynamically (F1 docu for standard ABAP)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abendyn_access_data_obj_guidl.htm "Guideline").